ppy/osu-wiki/news/2022/2022-10-22-new-featured-artist-kikuo.md

 ### Kikuo - Searching for your love

-Find your soulmate (who happens to be a beatmap) by playing [this osu!taiko map](https://osu.ppy.sh/beatmapsets/1579040) hosted by [Horiiizon](https://osu.ppy.sh/users/8071438)!
+Find your soulmate (who happens to be a beatmap) by playing [this osu!taiko map](https://osu.ppy.sh/beatmapsets/1579040) hosted by ::Horiiizon::{ user-id=8071438 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/314/Kikuo%20Miku%206%2FKikuo%20-%20Searching%20for%20your%20love.mp3" type="audio/mpeg">